 Does it work?

-In 12 months I’ve lost 37 lbs.
 I’m not hungry.
 I’m eating a wider variety of food than I used to, and I’m eating food that tastes better.
 Clothes fit better.
-I’m running again; I’m up to 22 miles per week (I run three days each week; 10, 7, and 5 miles) as of the end of August 2019.
+I’m running again; I’m up to 20-22 miles per week (I run three days each week; 5-10 miles per day; longer if I’m training for a race) during the summer.
+I’ve run two half-marathons (13.1 miles) on a cup of bullet-proof coffee for breakfast and water laced with Nuun electrolyte tablets during the race, including one that was my personal best (2 hours 18 minutes).

 I’m off one blood pressure medicine (HCTZ).
 I’ve dialed back my BiPAP (sleep apnea) pressures and am talking to my neurologist about a plan to re-test and potentially get off it entirely.

-After a year my HDL (good) cholesterol is up and triglycerides are down.
-LDL (bad) cholesterol is also up, but that’s normal in a low-carb diet.
+After a year my HDL (good) cholesterol was up and triglycerides were down.
+LDL (bad) cholesterol was also up, but that’s normal in a low-carb diet.
 There are a couple kinds of LDL cholesterol, and LCHF diets tend to cause an increase in the “large, fluffy” LDL that doesn’t clog arteries, not the “small, granular” LDL that causes problems.
 The test to distinguish between the two is apparently expensive and rarely done.

 Where can I learn more?